Committee Membership is the foundation of the association.

 Admission Practices Committee

+The role of the Admissions Practices Committee is to educate the membership regarding ethical practices in college admissions as defined in NACAC's Code of Ethics and Professional Practices (CEPP).
 The committee monitors and discusses important trends in the educational landscape and the college transition processes affecting students, and counseling and admission professionals.
-The committee promotes these standards and monitors compliance through a network of national and affiliate leaders, reviews charges brought against member institutions of violations of the Statement of Principles of Good Practice (SPGP), and acts as a liaison with NACAC.
+The committee promotes these standards through a network of national and affiliate leaders, and acts as a liaison with NACAC.

 LORI GREENE - CO-CHAIR